Imran4424/iOS-InterviewQuestions/Swift.md

 Optionals are not pointers; they are essentially an enumeration with two cases, `some(Value)` or `none`, which the compiler uses to enforce safety

 - Type: `T?` means “either a value of type `T` or `nil`”
-- Forces you to handle absence of a value explicitly, reducing runtime crashes like “null pointer exceptions”
+- Forces us to handle absence of a value explicitly, reducing runtime crashes like “null pointer exceptions”

 We can unwrapped optional values using `if let`, `guard let`, optional chaining, nil coalescing operator `??`, or (carefully) `!`.

-### When do you use `guard let` vs `if let`?
+### When do we use `guard let` vs `if let`?

 #### `guard Let`